What is Microblading? How Long Does it Take?

 The eyebrow revolution continues!
-Microblading is the latest procedure guaranteed to give you the most natural-looking, thick, and shapely brows of your life.
+Microblading is the latest procedure guaranteed to give you the most natural-looking, thick, and shapely brows.

 Microblading is a semi-permanent makeup solution that differs from eyebrow tattoos.
 Microblading uses specialized blades and specialized ink that deposits pigment into the epidermis (upper layers of the skin).
 Through this technique, Microblading has the ability to create the appearance of hair follicles and gives the illusion that you have hair.